What Is the Car Insurance Loyalty Penalty?

 The car insurance loyalty penalty — also called "price walking" or a "loyalty tax" — is the industry practice of charging long-term customers higher premiums than brand-new customers for the exact same coverage.
 Rather than rewarding you for years of on-time payments and loyalty, many insurers quietly raise your rates each renewal cycle, betting that you're too comfortable or too busy to shop around.

 This isn't a glitch or a coincidence.
-It's a deliberate pricing strategy driven by sophisticated algorithms — and it's costing millions of American drivers hundreds of dollars every year.
+It's a deliberate pricing strategy driven by sophisticated algorithms — and it's costing millions of American drivers hundreds to thousands of dollars every year.
+Learn more about how insurance price optimization works beyond just your driving record.

 How the Loyalty Penalty Accumulates Over Time

 The penalty rarely feels dramatic in any single renewal period.
-Instead, it compounds through a process called renewal rate creep — small increases of 4–8% per year that look modest on paper but add up fast.
+Instead, it compounds through a process called renewal rate creep — small increases of 5–8% per year that look modest on paper but add up fast.
+Research shows the average overpayment scales sharply with tenure:

 | Years with Same Insurer | Estimated Loyal Premium | New Customer Rate | Annual Overpayment |